|

 White Balance |

-Capture NX handles NEF dynamic range --
+(see how capture NX handles NEF dynamic range).

 determining the nearly correct white balance setting.
 But after playing